We want what’s best for our kids. It’s why so many parents struggle with parenting choices. And we’re only human, after all.

 Yelling and other harsh parenting techniques can quite literally change the way your child’s brain develops.
 That’s because humans process negative information and events more quickly and thoroughly than good ones.

-One study compared brain MRI scans of people who had a history of parental verbal abuse in childhood with scans of those who did not have a history of abuse.
+One compared brain MRI scans of people who had a history of parental verbal abuse in childhood with scans of those who did not have a history of abuse.
 They found a noticeable physical difference in the parts of the brain responsible for processing sounds and language.

 3. Yelling can lead to depression